mding363/weatherstation/broker/README.md

 ## Eclipse Mosquitto Broker + Python venv + Paho MQTT

 The following are the steps how to setup the weather station project.
+The project owner is Minjie Ding 484364

 1 Create and use a **Python virtual environment**(venv).
 2 Install and run the **Eclipse Mosquitto** MQTT broker.